Why isn't my school on the list?

 Do the costs listed in the tables reflect one academic year or all four years of undergraduate education?

-The costs reflect the amount each institution charges and the average amount of financial aid each institution offers for one academic year.
-The rankings also reflect the average debt student borrowers accrue as undergraduates.
+One year.
+Costs reflect the amount each institution charges and the average amount of financial aid offered for one academic year.

 I've read that college rankings are based on subjective opinions, not hard data.
 Is that true?

 Unlike other college rankings, ours are based entirely on measurable criteria, such as student-faculty ratios, admission rates, on-time graduation rate, sticker price and financial aid.
 Neither our opinion nor anyone else's affects the calculation.

 How to Find the Best Retirement Community for You